frankban/thedude/README.md

 A future is similar to a promise, but it is much simpler, specific to thedude, and more oriented to future values rather than future callback execution (theners).
-The concept behind futures is very simple, the can be instantiated, callback can be attached to be executed when a future is set a value, and a single value can be set once, as in the example below:
+The concept behind futures is very simple: they can be instantiated, callback can be attached to be executed when a future is set a value, and a single value can be set once, as in the example below:
 ```javascript